-Helfont is correct when arguing that the homage (or lip service) that ‘Aflaq paid to Islam in the 1940s and 1950s went, sometimes, very far.
-Thus, for example, in 1943 he could be understood as calling for Salafi Islam, a return to the imagined pristine Islam of the forefathers, when he said: “Every Arab presently is capable of living the life of the Arab Messenger”, or: “Muhammad was all the Arabs, may all the Arabs today be Muhammad”.
-This could be construed as Salafism.
-Alternatively, if every Arab could become the Prophet, then the latter was not all that special.
-This could be seen as demeaning the Prophet.
-‘Aflaq said: “The Islamic movement as represented by the life of the Esteemed Messenger is not mere historical event for Arab life”.
-Rather, “it is a true form and total eternal expression of the nature of the Arab soul.”
-Implying that the fact that Christian Arabs are far from admiring Islam he prophesized: “The Christian Arabs will [one day] know … that Islam to them is national culture with which they must fill themselves until they … love it”.
-Then, they “will be dedicated to it as to the dearest thing in their Arab identity”.
-And: “There will come a day when the Arab nationalists find themselves as the only defenders of Islam.”
-This may be understood as Islamizing Arab nationalism.
-Alternatively, though, this can be interpreted as a call to save Islam and keep it purely spiritual by separating it from politics and turning it into a personal issue.
-Likewise, it may reflect a modernist belief in secularization i.e., the eventual disappearance of Islamic religiosity, and embracing Islam as a mere national-cultural-historical-spiritual “Heritage” (turath).
+Helfont correctly argues that ʿAflaq’s homage or lip service to Islam in the 1940s and 1950s sometimes went very far.
+Thus, for example, in 1943 he could be understood as calling for Salafist Islam, a return to the imagined pristine Islam of the forefathers when he said: “Every Arab presently is capable of living the life of the Arab Messenger;” likewise, when he said: “Muhammad was all the Arabs, may all the Arabs today be Muhammad.”
+This could be Salafism but, equally, if every Arab could become the Prophet, then Muhammad was not all that special.
+This could be seen as demeaning the Prophet. ʿAflaq said: “The Islamic movement as represented by the life of the esteemed Messenger is not a mere historical event for Arab life” but “a true form and total, eternal expression of the nature of the Arab soul.”
+He also prophesized: “The Christian Arabs will [one day] know … that Islam to them is national culture with which they must fill themselves until they … love it” so that they “will be as dedicated to it as to the dearest thing in their Arab identity,” adding: “There will come a day when the Arab nationalists find themselves as the only defenders of Islam.”
+This may be understood as Islamizing Arab nationalism, but also as a call to save Islam and keep it purely spiritual by separating it from politics and turning it into a personal matter.
+It may also reflect a modernist belief in secularization, that is, the eventual disappearance of Islamic religiosity in favor of Islam as mere national-cultural-historical-spiritual “heritage” (turāth).

-In their desire to revive Arab identity, Baʿthi thinkers were inspired by concepts like Volkstum and Volksgeist, as developed by German post-Kantian romantics like Johann Gottlieb Fichte, Johann Gottfried Herder, and Friedrich Schelling.
-Indeed, elsewhere ‘Aflaq is making it crystal clear.
-“The secularism (al-‘ilmaniyya) that we demand for the state,” he explained, will succeed in “liberating religion from the vagaries of politics”.
-Once he was asked about the contradiction between his Marxist-style materialism, or atheism, or, as one of his disciples defined it “a scientific approach” (al-‘ilmiyya), including “rejection of the transcendental” (al-ghaybi), and his romantic emphasis on “spirituality” (al-ruh).
-His reply was not convincing, but he confirmed that he believed in both seemingly contradictory concepts.
+In their desire to revive Arab identity, Baʿthists were inspired by concepts like Volkstum and Volksgeist as developed by German post-Kantian romantic thinkers like Fichte, Herder, and Schelling.
+Elsewhere ʿAflaq makes it crystal clear that “[t]he secularism (al- ʿilmāniya) that we demand for the state” would succeed in “liberating religion from the vagaries of politics.”
+Once he was asked about the contradiction between his Marxist-style materialism or atheism, or, as one of his disciples defined it “a scientific approach” (al-ʿilmiya), including “rejection of the transcendental” (al-ghaybī), and his romantic emphasis on “spirituality” (al-rūḥāniya).
+His reply was not convincing, but he confirmed that he believed in both seemingly contradictory outlooks.